Meet new people, ride new places

 On hold: We’re not sure whether there’ll be any MTBO this spring.

 November 2020 – The Mini High Country Brewery Grind

-This Melbourne Cup weekend we’ll be riding the 3 day, 2 night bikepacking route that we had to postpone from ANZAC weekend.
+This Melbourne Cup weekend, if the coronavirus restrictions are eased (we know, we sound like a broken record), we’ll be riding the 3 day, 2 night bikepacking route that we had to postpone from ANZAC weekend.
 The ride takes in four of the High Country breweries and includes plenty of the spectacular High Country gravel riding that the region is famous for.